 Silicosis is the oldest known environmental lung disease.
 It is caused by inhalation of tiny particles of silica (usually quartz) or, less commonly, by inhalation of silicates, such as talc.
 Workers at greatest risk are those who move or blast rock and sand (miners, quarry workers, stonecutters) or who use silica-containing rock or sand abrasives (sand blasters; glass makers; foundry, gemstone, and ceramic workers; potters).
 Coal miners are at risk of mixed silicosis and coal workers' pneumoconiosis (see see Coal Workers' Pneumoconiosis).

 Chronic silicosis is the most common form and generally develops only after exposure over decades.
 Accelerated silicosis, which is rare, and acute silicosis may develop after more intense exposures over several years or months.
 Silica is also a cause of lung cancer.

-When inhaled, silica dust passes into the lungs, and scavenger cells such as macrophages engulf it (see see Overview of the Immune System).
+When inhaled, silica dust passes into the lungs, and scavenger cells such as macrophages engulf it (see see Table: Overview of the Immune System).
 Enzymes released by the scavenger cells cause the lung tissue to scar.
 At first, the scarred areas are tiny round lumps (simple chronic silicosis), but eventually they may combine into larger masses (complicated chronic silicosis).
 These scarred areas cannot transfer oxygen into the blood normally.
 The lungs become less flexible, and breathing takes more effort.